Massachusetts Layoffs — August 2021

 |---|---|---|---|---|

-The biggest impact was at A. Russo & Sons, Inc at its Watertown facility, reporting 239 affected workers. *UPDATED* Schneider Electric followed with 15 workers.
+Topping the list was A. Russo & Sons at its Watertown facility, reporting 239 affected workers.
+Schneider Electric followed with 15 workers.

 This marks the third consecutive month of rising layoff activity.

-This data points to a mixed picture for Massachusetts's labor market, with activity diverging between monthly and annual comparisons.
-The Utilities sector warrants close attention heading into the next period.
+These figures highlight a mixed picture for Massachusetts's labor market, with activity diverging between monthly and annual comparisons.
+The Wholesale Trade sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Massachusetts.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Massachusetts WARN notices, browse layoffs by state, or download the full dataset.